Duty to escape: Background

 A duty to escape is a requirement for service personnel, particularly officers, to attempt to escape back to their own lines if taken prisoner of war by enemy forces.
 One of the earlier references to this is in 1891 when France prohibited its officers from giving their parole.
-Parole was an arrangement whereby the officers would be granted their additional privileges or freedoms in exchange for promising not to attempt to escape to take up arms against their captors.
+Parole was an arrangement whereby the officers would be granted their additional privileges or freedoms in exchange for promising not to attempt to escape or take up arms against their captors.
 In this instance the prohibition of parole was not intended to maintain the officer's duty to escape but to ensure that they remained with and cared for their captured men.

 Second World War

 The duty to escape is often referred to in Second World War prisoner of war literature and films, however British historian Guy Walters says this is an "enduring myth".
 There was never an official duty for service personnel to try to escape captivity, though there might have been an unofficial expectation that officers would consider attempting escape if possible.
 In fact, it has been estimated that some two-thirds of British prisoners of war were generally content with their situation and made no attempt to escape during their time in captivity.

 One Royal Air Force veteran recalled that "this business of it being our duty to escape has been greatly exaggerated.
 There were 2,500 men in our compound alone.
 If we had all tried to escape then it would have been absolute chaos".
-One case study highlights many POWs believed they had an official duty to escape.
+One case study highlights the extent to which some POWs believed they had an official duty to escape.
 Johnny Rawson was under the impression he had a duty to escape.
-In an attempted escape, he swapped identities with a dentist being moved to another camp.
-He recalled how a SBO accused him of impersonating protected personnel.
+As part of his attempted escape, he swapped identities with a dentist being moved to another camp.
+He recalled how a Senior British Officer (SBO) accused him of impersonating protected personnel.
 The SBO then revealed his escape attempt to a guard.
 Post war he reported the SBO for preventing him from carrying out his duty to escape.
 Nothing came of the complaint.

 The German military courts who tried escaping Allied officers generally accepted the excuse that it was each man's duty to attempt to escape.
 With the exception of those that were executed extrajudicially by the Gestapo, recaptured prisoners of war were likely to face only a period in solitary confinement or transfer to a punishment camp.

 United States Marine Corps Colonel James Devereux was captured by the Japanese on Wake Island in 1941.
 He later stated that he considered his duty as senior officer to the men under his command supplanted any personal duty to escape.
 This has since been referred to as Colonel Devereux's doctrine and likened to the captain's duty to go down with the ship.